Page added 6th September 2011

 The process camera was used to photograph graphic material through a screen – the half-tone negatives were used to burn on to a copper or zinc plate the dark parts of the image.
 Acid was used to burn away the exposed metal, leaving the raised dots of the image.
 This work is now done on computers.

 Linotype and Make-Up

 The typesetting was done on linotype machines.
 Operators would type in a line of type, to produce a hot metal slug.
-The slugs were assembled onto flat metal surfaces called make-up 'stones', the whole held together by a hydraulic press.
+The slugs were assembled onto flat metal surfaces called make-up 'stones', the whole held together by leavers that applied pressure.